2B – Water & Wastewater Regulation and Compliance: Update and Interactive Case Study

 May 13, 2020

-This interactive session will walk participants through a case study designed to outline the regulatory framework around managing and troubleshooting common water and wastewater issues.
+Join us for an update on water and wastewater legislation, and an interactive session that will walk participants through a case study designed to outline the regulatory framework around managing and troubleshooting common water and wastewater issues.

 Attendees will take away valuable lessons for the practical application in identifying, managing and mitigating environmental compliance risks in their workplace.